XieResearchGroup/DGX-wiki/docs/better_dl/training.rst

 6. learning rate schedule
 7. the method of momentum is designed to accelerate learning, especially in the face of high curvature, small but consistent gradients, or noisy gradients

-stabilize learning with data scaling
+Stabilize learning with data scaling
 -----------------
 1. unscaled input variables can result in slow or unstable learning process
 2. unscaled target variables on regression problems can result in exploding gradients causing the learning process to fail

-fixing vanishing gradients with ReLU (sigmoid and hyperbolic tangent not suitable as activations)
+Fixing vanishing gradients with ReLU (sigmoid and hyperbolic tangent not suitable as activations)
 -----------------
 1. when using ReLU in the network, to avoid "dead" nodes in the begining of training,consider setting the bias to small value, such as 0.1 or 1.0
 2. use ‘he-norm’ to initialize the weights